NOTE: Infographic about life and achievements of Prof. Stephen Hawking is given at the end of this article.

 “Most of the people would find the picture of our universe as an infinite tower of tortoises rather ridiculous, but why do we think we know better?
 What do we know about the universe, and how do we know it?
 Where did the universe come from, and where it is going?
 Did the universe have a beginning and if so, what happened before then?
 What is the nature of time?
 Will it ever come to an end?”

-…these are some questions we normally don't care to find answers for.
+…these are some questions we normally don’t care to find answers for.
 We go about our daily lives understanding almost nothing of our world.
 But not everyone is like that!
 A few human beings have always been trying to dig out the mysteries of nature.
 Professor Stephen William Hawking is one of them.
 This British theoretical physicist, became world famous after publishing his superb work in all-time best selling book called A Brief History of Time.
+He is also one of the most famous person with disability.

 Academic Life of Stephen Hawking